Functions

 Single-expression functions

-When a function returns a single expression, the curly braces can be omitted and the body is specified after a =
+When the function body consists of a single expression, the curly braces can be omitted and the body specified after an =

 symbol: